spavlinek/spavlinek.github.io/index.markdown

           </svg>
         </div>
         <h3>Research & Teaching</h3>
-        <p>I'm a Research Assistant at NoriLLA, where I develop AR educational games to study AI-assisted learning. <br><br> I've also taught programming fundamentals as a TA for a year.</p>
+        <p>I'm a Research Assistant at NoriLLA, where I develop AR educational games to study AI-assisted learning. <br><br> I've also taught programming fundamentals in Python as a Teaching Assistant for a year.</p>
       </div>
     </a>